ghpaetzold/MorphAdornerToolkit/README.md

 	java -jar <Tool>.jar -h

 All tools receive the input from STDIN and provide the output in STDOUT.
+All tools' sources are distributed as Netbeans projects.

 # References
 Burns, Philip R. "MorphAdorner v2: A Java Library for the Morphological Adornment of English Language Texts."
 Evanston, IL.
 Northwestern University.
 2013.